 (Offered as ENGL 373 and FAMS 353.)
 U.S. film in the 1970s was evident of tremendous aesthetic and economic innovation.
 Rife with but not limited to conspiracy, disaster, love and war, 1970s popular films range from the counter-cultural to the commercial, the independent to the industrial.
 Thus, while American cinema of the first half of the decade is known as the work of groundbreaking independent “auteurs,” the second half of the decade witnessed an industrial transformation through the emergence of the giant blockbuster hit.
 With a focus on cultural and historical factors shaping filmmaking and film-going practices and with close attention to film form, this course will explore thematic threads, directors, stars, and genres that emerged and developed during the decade.
 While the course will largely focus on mainstream film, we will set this work in some relation to other movements of the era: blaxploitation, comic parodies, documentary, and New American Cinema.
 Two class meetings and one screening per week.

 Prior coursework in Film and Media Studies is recommended but not required.
 Not open to first-year students.
 Limited to 25 students.
 Omitted 2014-15.
-Professor Hastie.2016-17: Offered in Spring 2017
+Professor Hastie.2017-18: Not offered

 (Offered as ENGL 374, BLST 330 [US], and FAMS 358.)
 In offering extended formal considerations of Spike Lee’s cinematic oeuvre–in particular his uses of light, sound, and color–this course is interested in how shifting through various modes of critical inquiry can enable or broaden different kinds of cultural, political, or historical engagement with a film.
 This semester we will also pay special attention to the question of what it means to encapsulate a particular cultural moment, particularly vis-à-vis the often differing demands of fictional and non-fictional representation.